In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Related Work

 \section{Related Work}

-\textbf{Quantization-Aware Training.} The idea of QAT is to minimize quantization errors by the complete training dataset, enabling the network to consider task-related loss.
-There are two research directions in QAT: 1) one primarily focuses on addressing quantization-specific issues, such as gradient backpropagation caused by rounding operations~\cite{bengio2013estimating,lee2021network} and weight oscillations during the training stage~\cite{nagel2022overcoming}; 2) the other integrates quantization with other training paradigms.
+\textbf{Quantization-Aware Training.} QAT minimizes quantization errors by re-training with the task-related loss on the whole dataset.
+There are two research directions in QAT: 1) one primarily focuses on addressing quantization-specific problem~\cite{bengio-ste-arxiv-2013}~\cite{lee-ewgs-cvpr-2021}~\cite{nagel-ooq-arxiv-2022}; and 2) the other focuses on the other aspects of quantization, \textit{e.g.}, robust to adversarial noise~\cite{lin-defensive-iclr-2019}, reduce variance of prediction~\cite{zhu-benn-cvpr-2019}.

-For the first category, STE~\cite{bengio2013estimating} employed the expected probability of stochastic quantization as the derivative value in backpropagation.
-EWGS~\cite{lee2021network} adaptively scaled quantized gradients based on quantization error, compensating for the gradient.
-PSG~\cite{kim2020position} scaled gradients based on the position of the weight vector, essentially providing gradient compensation. {DiffQ}~\cite{defossez2021differentiable} found that STE can cause weight oscillations during training and thus employed additive Gaussian noise to simulate quantization noise.
-It is overcoming Oscillations Quantization~\cite{nagel2022overcoming} addressed oscillation issues by introducing a regularization term that encourages latent weights to be close to the center of the bin.
-ReBNN~\cite{xu2023resilient} introduced weighted reconstruction loss to establish an adaptive training objective.
-The balance parameter associated with the reconstruction loss controls the weight oscillations.
+For the first category, most researches focus on specific problems for some network architecture, \textit{e.g.}, gradient bias and weight oscillations in QAT training.
+For instance, Straight-Through Estimator (STE)~\cite{bengio-ste-arxiv-2013} used the expected probability of stochastic quantization as the gradient for back-propagation.
+Element-Wise Gradient Scaling (EWGS)~\cite{lee-ewgs-cvpr-2021} adaptively scaled quantized gradients based on quantization error.
+Position-based Scaled Gradient (PSG)~\cite{kim-psg-nips-2020} scaled gradients based on the position of the weight vector to handle gradient compensation problem.
+Differentiable Quantization (DiffQ)~\cite{defossez-diffq-arxiv-2021} reduced the bias of STE with the simulated quantization noises.
+Oscillations Quantization (OOQ)~\cite{nagel-ooq-arxiv-2022} addressed oscillation issues by encouraging weights to be as close to the center of the bin as possible.

-In addition to addressing quantization-specific issues, some approaches integrate quantization with other training paradigms.
-SSQL~\cite{cao2022synergistic} unified self-supervised learning and quantization to learn quantization-friendly visual representations during pre-training.~\cite{wei2018quantization} effectively combined quantization and distillation, inducing the training of lightweight networks with solid performance.

-However, these methods focus on approximating gradients or utilizing KD to retain performances.
-To this end, we propose a method to push toward and surpass that of FP32 counterparts with only unlabeled data.

-\textbf{Generalization in quantization.} The generalization ability of quantization models is barely discussed. \cite{fan2020training} employed Iterative Product Quantization (IPQ) to reduce the interdependence between weights and enhance model generalization.
-QDrop~\cite{wei2022qdrop} introduced a noise scheme by randomly dropping activation quantization and achieving a flatness of loss landscape.
-However, their approach is not readily adopted by QAT.~\cite{yang2019swalp} introduced Stochastic Weight Averaging (SWA).
-Concretely, at the end of each periodic training cycle, the weights are averaged using SWA, which mimics the flatness of a loss landscape.
-It is seemingly like our method, but it's different from the problem we're solving.
-We leverage the vicinal data distribution to address quantization networks' generalization issue and oscillation phenomenon.